Top 10 Exercise Bikes To Improve Your Health in 2020

-Quick Conclusion: If you don’t want to read the entire article, we recommend the Rouge Assault Bike.
+Quick Conclusion: If you don’t want to read the entire article, we recommend the Rogue Assault Bike.
 It is chain driven, and will require less maintenance.
-If you’re looking to save a little money go with the Rouge echo bike it is the more popular of the two options, and also is quieter.
+If you’re looking to save a little money go with the Rogue echo bike it is the more popular of the two options, and also is quieter.
 It’s belt driven so may require a little more maintenance, but it is more budget friendly.

 Cardiovascular exercise, or cardio, has many wide-ranging health benefits.
 A sustained cardio program can help you lose weight, and in particular, belly fat.
 It can improve your mental acuity, especially brain growth, help with stress prevention, and blocking anxiety and depression disorders.
 From the name alone, it obviously improves your cardiovascular health, your heart, lungs, and vascular systems.
 In some studies, it appears to have the capability to actually reverse some heart disease risk factors.

 Weight loss, at its most basic, is quite simple – burn more calories than you take in.
 In other words, to lose weight, create a calorie deficit.
 This can be done by diet alone, but it is done more efficiently by a combination of diet and exercise.
 All exercises burn calories, but cardio burns more calories; in some studies, cardio has been shown to burn more than 60% more calories than weight resistance training.

 There are two different types of cardio – aerobic and anaerobic.
 Aerobic exercises like running and biking make your heart work faster, and your lungs take in more oxygen to support that exercise.
 Anaerobic exercise, like sprinting, make you move quickly and expend available oxygen.
 While they both expend oxygen, aerobic exercises allow you to sustain the activity for a longer period of time.